 With the creation of this cluster, coupled with the present levels of expertise in the CCMTR, the College of Engineering, the College of Textiles and the College of Veterinary Medicine, NC State is well positioned to educate future scientists in translational regenerative medicine and to share in their exciting discoveries.

-Two new faculty members, Ke Cheng and Binil Starly, have recently joined NC State as part of the Translational Regenerative Medicine Cluster.
+Three new faculty members, Ke Cheng, Matt Fisher and Binil Starly, have recently joined NC State as part of the Translational Regenerative Medicine Cluster.

 - Ke Cheng, Associate Professor, Molecular Biomedical Sciences